 Police investigate 'badly decomposed' body found in Dayton garage as homicide

 Aug.
-19—Dayton police are investigating a body found in a garage Thursday evening as a homicide and believe it could be connected to a missing person's case from July.
+20—Dayton police are investigating a body found in a garage Thursday evening as a homicide and believe it could be connected to a July missing person's case.

-Officers responded to the 400 block of Burkhardt Avenue on a welfare check after a woman reported a bad smell coming from the garage.
+Officers responded to the 400 block of Burkhardt Avenue in east Dayton after a woman reported a bad smell coming from the detached garage.

 When police arrived, they found a body in the garage, said Dayton police Maj.
 Brian Johns.